favorite authors/books & profound influencers

 Jules Verne (fiction & scifi)

 This is more my type of writer.
 A stay-at-home dreaming of far-off adventures.
-His stories were somewhat formulaic but vastly fun.
+His stories were somewhat formulaic but vastly fun – if you don’t mind reading a lot of travelogue type descriptions.

 Dante (epic poetry)